elena-ryder/analytically-elena/_posts/2016-05-26-how-to-tell-a-story.md

     | 701           | 19119             |

+  <i>These null values weren't too concerning to me and are actually because some of the customers are stored as BussinessEntityID and not PersonID which is an intentional feature of this database.

-  <i>Then I expected to find PersonID as a primary key in the Person.Person table but was unable to find it.
-I decided to run a query to search for all columns in the database called 'PersonID'</i>
+  I expected to find PersonID as a primary key in the Person.Person table but was unable to find it.
+I used the system views in SSMS and decided to search for all columns containing the name "PersonID".</i>

 11. Query Input: